 - Garage for storing and repairing vehicle(s)

 - Find out all you can about the trends in the industry.
 Know your competition, in particular, their strengths and weaknesses.
 This will help you identify your competitive advantage.
 In other words, this will help you figure out what you can give your customers that they’re not getting from the other businesses.
 And keep from emulating the competition’s strategy.
 Instead, make the most of your own advantage points.

-- Operators of taxi cab businesses have the option in choosing whether they will buy second hand cars or purchase new cars for their taxi business.
-If you prefer to use new cars for your taxi cab business, it is important that you understand it will require you to have more start up capital.
+- Operators of taxi cab businesses have the option of choosing whether they will buy second-hand cars or purchase new cars for their taxi business.
+If you prefer to use new cars for your taxi cab business, it is important that you understand it will require you to have more start-up capital.